 Plenty of ways to give this holiday season

-• Goodwill Industries of Northwest NC: Each year, more than 45,000 people in northwest NC are served by workforce development programs that are administered by Goodwill.
+Each year, thousands of people in Northwest North Carolina are served by workforce development programs that are administered by Goodwill.
 Those programs are supported in part by the clothing and other items we donate, which are then sold at Goodwill retail stores.
+That means, the more items you donate, the more people who will get back to work.
 Goodwill also welcomes monetary donations.
-For more information call 336.724.3621, or visit goodwillnwnc.org.
+For more information call (336) 724-3621, or visit the website.

-• Greensboro Urban Ministry: Urban Ministry is on the front lines when it comes to providing emergency assistance.
+Greensboro Urban Ministry is on the front lines when it comes to providing emergency assistance.
 Greensboro Urban Ministry provides homeless families in Guilford County a safe, temporary environment.
 They also operate a food bank and offer a chaplaincy service.
-Volunteers are needed to prepare and serve meals, manage shelters, tutor children and perform a variety of other duties.
+Volunteers are needed to prepare and serve meals, manage shelters, tutor children, and perform a variety of other duties.
 Monetary donations are also much appreciated.
-Call 336.271.5959, or visit greensborourbanministry.org.
+Call (336) 271-5959, or visit the website.

-• Carolina Donor Services and Red Cross: There can be no greater gift at this holiday season than the gift of life, and that’s why you might consider donating blood and signing a donor card.
+There can be no greater gift at this holiday season than the gift of life, and that’s why you might consider donating blood and signing a donor card.
 Either gesture requires only a few minutes of your time, and will almost certainly result in saving someone’s life in the future.
-You can reach Carolina Donor Services at 800.200.2672, or at carolinadonorservices.org.
-You can call the Red Cross at 336.333.2111, or visit gsoredcross.org .
+You can reach Carolina Donor Services at 1-800-200-2672, or at www.carolinadonorservices.org.
+You can call the Red Cross at (336) 333-2111, or via the internet at the website.

-We all celebrate the holidays in different ways with different traditions and customs.
-But no matter your religious beliefs, donations of time, money or goods to area community organizations are vitally important, not just now, but throughout the coming year.
+Please remember that your donations of time, money, or goods to area community organizations is vitally important, not just now, but throughout the coming year.
 It’s also a way for us to expand the circle of people we care about, and that’s something worth celebrating in this season of giving.